madickinson/Books-Read/2016-Books.md

 - Olen, Helaine, and Harold Pollack.
 (2016) *The Index Card: Why Personal Finance Doesn’t Have to Be Complicated.* 1 edition.
 New York, New York: Portfolio, Print.
 - Pressfield, S. (2005) *Gates of Fire: An Epic Novel of The Battle of Thermopylae.* New York: Random House.
 - Singh, Simon.
 (2000) *The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography.* N.p., Print.
+- Sutherland, Jeff, and J. J. Sutherland.
+(2014) *Scrum: The Art of Doing Twice the Work in Half the Time.* New York: Crown Business, Print.